narwhalacademy/zebra-crossing/README.md

 - **Create a public tip line using your secondary phone number.** Follow Yael Grauer’s guide: [How To Use Signal Without Giving Out Your Phone Number Using a Chromebook and an Old Phone](https://blog.yaelwrites.com/how-to-use-signal-without-giving-out-your-phone-number-using-a-chromebook-and-an-old-phone/).
 - **If you're traveling,** review the scenario titled `Crossing an international border`.
 - **If you’re covering a protest,** review the scenario titled `Attending a protest` and decide which parts apply to you (if you have special journalist rights/protections where you’re working).
+- **If you're doing research on social media,** do so under a separate account that uses an alias (not your real name).
+Set up this account using a disposable email address.
+(Not all newsrooms/employers allow this, but push the allowed boundaries as much as possible.)
 - **Use a VPN if you’re browsing the internet at the office.** For example, website administrators can see that you’re visiting from the *New York Times* network.

 #### Protect your data